Neurofeedback: How it all started

 Dr. Martijn Arns, Brainclinics Foundation, Nijmegen and Department of Experimental Psychology, Utrecht University, The Netherlands.

 Dr. Arns is specialized in applied neuroscience and personalized medicine and is one of the most published researchers in the field of neurofeedback.
-He is founding director of Research Institute Brainclinics since 2001, Scientific Adviser to neuroCare Group (a Brainclinics spin-off) and has been affiliated with Utrecht University, Department of Experimental Psychology since 2009.
+He is founding director of Research Institute Brainclinics since 2001, Scientific Adviser to neuroCare Group (a Brainclinics spin-off) and he is an Assistant Professor at the Department of Psychiatry, Location AMC, Amsterdam UMC, University of Amsterdam and an Associate Professor at the Faculty of Psychology and Neuroscience, Maastricht University

 Maurice B. Sterman